dp12/dotfiles/README.md

 ## i3 Window Manager
 ![i3wm-of-jeannie](/../master/screenshots/i3wm-of-jeannie.png?raw=true)
 i3m-of-jeannie is my personal i3wm theme with conky and rofi, representing my best efforts to "de-uglify" i3.
 It features CPU, RAM, disk usage, battery, weather, and date/time, using the unicode symbol glyph hack first demonstrated by [ivyl](https://github.com/ivyl/i3-config).
 All common commands are designed to be issued with two keys (mod4 + a letter).
 Some features are still in progress.
-Requires rofi, conky, and Tamsynmod font to be installed, as well as Droid Sans Mono for Powerline.
+Requires rofi, conky, and tamsynmod font to be installed, as well as Droid Sans Mono for Powerline.

 For displaying weather on Debian/Ubuntu, run `sudo apt-get install weather-utils` and add the line `id = <your_zipcode>` to /etc/weatherrc.